Catherine Moez, PhD

 Introduction

 I am interested in quantitative research methodologies, especially with 'unstructured' text and audio data.
-Substantially, I am interested in how political discontentment develops and surfaces.
-As a primary focus in this research programme, I use quantitative techniques to explore how politicians of different types (mainstream, anti-establishment) speak and how audiences react.
+Substantively, I am interested in why and how political discontentment develops, and how politicians can start to rebuild trust.

 January 2025: Irish language text resources

-British Politics Resources
+British Politics

 Voting records for the 2019-2024 Parliament are not available in full via The Public Whip, which has all other sessions since 1997.
 I have manually assembled all the divisions from the 2019-2024 House of Commons from the UK Parliament website.
 Please contact me if you would like access to this data.